rhlbns/Sales-Forecast-With-Random-Forest/README.md

 # Sales-Forecast-With-Random-Forest
 On the basis of sales data from 45 different BigMore stores located in different regions, I have predicted the sales for each  department in each store.
+Results of the data in test.csv file is written in "results.csv".

 Repesentative Features of each stores like it's size and type is provided in stores.csv file